pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-9/index.md

 ### New Search Command

-Nowadays searching for the right information is fundamental action that is an initial point to many flows, scripts or our day to day tasks.
-That is why we introduced a new `m365 search` command which is at the very root of our command hierachy.
-It laverages Mircosoft Graph search capabilities to retreivie information about almost any Microsoft 365 area.
+Nowadays searching for the right information is a fundamental action that many times is an initial point to flows, scripts, or our day-to-day tasks.
+That is why we introduced a new `m365 search` command that is at the very root of our command hierarchy.
+It leverages Mircosoft Graph search capabilities to retrieve information about almost any Microsoft 365 area.

 To search for all sites you may simply run: